 🌟 Nowadays, as well as being a tourist attraction, the theatre hosts many outdoor events, including opera shows, in the summer months – and the upcoming Winter Olympics closing ceremony in 2026.

-While we were there, it was closed for refurbishment.
 Again, entry is free with the Verona City Card.

 👉 See website for opening times.